DieOsorio/TuneBridge/README.md

 ### 🔍 Advanced Search & Filters

 - Easily search for posts and profiles using a single search bar
-- Filter musician profiles by country, city, role, and instrument
+- Filter musician profiles by country, state, neighborhood, role, and instrument
 - Switch between basic and advanced filters seamlessly
 - Interface is designed to work across both desktop and mobile devices